imadegun/gayaProdSystem/docs/epics-and-stories.md

 **Technical Notes:** Proforma generation from directory data, payment integration, order status tracking, production workflow triggers.

-### Story 2.3: Sales Proforma & Purchase Order Management
+### Story 2.11: Sample List Management
-As a sales admin,
-I want to generate proformas and manage purchase orders, So that client orders transition smoothly to production.
+As an R&D user,
+I want to manage the Sample List and track the status of physical samples, So that I can distinguish between approved collections, rejected samples, and items needing revision.

 **Acceptance Criteria:**
-**Given** approved directory items
+**Given** a Directory List with items
-**When** sales admin creates proforma
-**Then** professional proforma is generated
-**And** client communication is tracked
-**And** deposit payment status is monitored
-**And** approved orders automatically initiate production workflow
+**When** physical samples are produced
+**Then** they are added to the Sample List
+**And** each sample has a status (Sample, Collection, Rejected, Revision Needed) **And** only "Collection" status items are eligible for the final Client Collection **And** Sample List exists in parallel with Directory List (Plan vs. Reality)

-**Prerequisites:** Story 2.2
+**Prerequisites:** Story 2.3

-**Technical Notes:** Proforma generation from directory data, payment integration, order status tracking, production workflow triggers.

 ---